Ultimate Guide To WordPress RSS

 WPeMatico Plugin For WordPress

-WPeMatico is an auto blogging plugin that lets you publish posts automatically from multiple RSS/Atom feeds.
+WPeMatico is an auto blogging plugin that lets you publish posts automatically from RSS/Atom feeds that you select.

-You can manage all of your imported feeds and organize them according to campaigns and categories.
+You can manage all the feeds you import and organize feeds according to campaigns.

 For more details, go here: